rust-lang/rust/CONTRIBUTING.md

 ./miri run tests/run-pass/hello.rs --target i686-unknown-linux-gnu
 ```

-and you can (cross-)run the test suite using:
+and you can (cross-)run the entire test suite using:

 ```
 ./miri test